ePlanSys/eplansys/eplansys_docs/tutorials/fleet_survey.rst

    * - Agents
      - ``r1``, ``r2``, ``r3``, ``r4``
    * - The unknowns
-     - whether each of north, south and east is blocked --- three independent questions
+     - whether each of north, south and east is blocked: three independent questions
    * - Depot rule
      - as before: a robot dispatched down a route stays on it